-B. Completion time minimization
+8.3 Completion time minimization

-Figure 6 shows results for the completion times using the proposed percentile based prediction, i.e., each of the Qpercentile points is predicted by an AR model or by the last value predictor.
-Prediction again decreases the MSE by up to a factor of 10 compared to the offline scheme.
+Figure 8 shows results for the completion time MSE using the proposed percentile based prediction, i.e., each of the Q percentile points is predicted by an AR model or by the Last value predictor.
+Prediction decreases the MSE by up to a factor of 10 compared to the Fixed scheme.
 The two traces show different results in the performance of the predictors.
 For the Rush hour trace there is some advantage of choosing a higher order predictor, although the marginal performance gain decreases as the order increases.
 In this case the choice of the predictor should be based on the trade-off between the achieved performance and the computational complexity of training the predictor.
-For the Pedestrian trace, however, we see very different results, as the performance does not seem to improve with higher prediction order; the AR(10) performs significantly worse than the last value predictor.
-In the following we discuss the reasons for this counter-intuitive result.
+For the Pedestrian trace, however, we see very different results, as the performance deteriorates with higher prediction order; the AR(10) performs significantly worse than the Last value predictor.
+In the following we discuss the reasons for this counterintuitive result.